hkarthik/hkarthik.me/source/_posts/2011-12-12-beating-the-talent-crunch-with-a-distributed-team.markdown

 A robust video conferencing solution is essential to help team members hold both regular meetings and ad-hoc touch points.
 The things to look for here are:

-- Good cross platform support
+- Good cross platform support.
-- Excellent audio and video quality for multiple participants
+- Excellent audio and video quality for multiple participants.
 - The ability to quickly let participants share their screen.

 My favorite tool for this is GoToMeeting, but many teams